 Lately, I've been making myself crazy with all my own complaining.

 But alas!
 I'm snapping out of it.
-I stopped complaining about my living room and I rearranged it, instead.
-It still needs to be painted, but in the meantime, I'm so happy with this new arrangement.
+I stopped whining about my living room and I rearranged it, instead.
+It still needs to be painted, but in the meantime, I'm thrilled with this new arrangement.

 And instead of lolling around on the couch feeling convicted to death of watching too much tv, I got off the couch.
 And I'm not watching nearly as much tv now.